 The Tap port in Object Tap to the Increase input in the Counter patch, to send a signal telling the counter to increase each time the object is tapped.

 Set the Maximum Count to 4.
-This will show the 3 textures in the sequence, and no texture for the final count - so the user won't seem to be wearing any glasses at all.
+This will show the 3 textures in the sequence, and no texture for the final count - so the person using this effect won't seem to be wearing any glasses at all.

 The patches should be connected like this:

-You can test this out in the Simulator, by clicking the gear icon in the corner of the simulator and selecting Simulate Touch.
+You can test this out in the Simulator, by clicking the gear icon and selecting Simulate Touch.

 The glasses change color when the screen is tapped.
 We'll use the Diffuse and Environment properties of the material applied to the glasses object to do this.
 When someone taps the screen, the color we set under the Enironment property will override the color set under Diffuse.